 What Do Dreams About Pregnancy Mean When You're Not Pregnant?
 Your 21 Most Common Baby Mama Nightmares, Explained

 You've surely had the "all of my teeth fell out" dream.
-And you've doubtlessly also racked up a "showing up naked to school" dream or two in your day.
-But tell me, have you had the "look down and suddenly realize that I'm majorly, massively pregnant, oh my god, how did this happen?" dream yet?
+And you've doubtlessly also racked up a "showing up naked to school" dream or nine in your day.
+But tell me, have you had the "look down and suddenly realize, oh my god, I'm majorly, massively pregnant" dream yet?
 If you have (and I definitely, definitely have), you're not alone.
-Pregnancy dreams are actually incredibly common, for both pregnant and non-pregnant women alike — in fact, 70 percent of women regularly dream about pregnancy, regardless of the state of their own uteruses.

-While pregnant women often dream about their own pregnancies and the specific anxieties they feel relating to them (and many pregnant women experience particularly vivid dreams throughout all three trimesters), pregnancy dreams for non-pregnant women usually mean that “some aspect of your personal life...is growing and developing," according to the "definitive" dream interpretation site Dream Moods.
-Dream interpreter Ally Mead seconds that thought, noting that dreams about pregnancy and childbirth are usually “about creativity … if you dream of being pregnant, you are likely craving time to be creative.”
+Dream interpreter Ally Mead seconds that thought, telling the Huffington Post that dreams about pregnancy and childbirth are usually “about creativity … if you dream of being pregnant, you are likely craving time to be creative.”

-So if you've spent the past few weeks being haunted by the nightmare where you went into labor at a Forever 21 and, somehow, gave birth to Joseph Gordon-Levitt, check out our guide to the wild, wacky world of pregnancy dreams, as interpreted by Dream Moods.
+So if you've spent the past few weeks being haunted by the nightmare where you go into labor at a Forever 21 and, somehow, give birth to a full-grown Ansel Elgort, check out our guide to the world of pregnancy dreams.
 It's more satisfying than a pickle and ice cream sandwich, we promise.

 Dreams about pregnancy can send you into a panic, particularly in those first hazy moments right after you wake up, when you think that you may have somehow genuinely become eight months pregnant without noticing it.
 But they're actually nothing to worry about — in fact, they usually symbolize something positive, like personal growth (rather than something negative, like being unexpectedly pregnant).
 Phew!